score-json/json/TSF/trustable/no-parsing-faults/NPF-03.2.md

     Erikhu1: 1.0
 ---

-The service parses escaped characters in the basic multilingual plane.
+The service provided by nlohmann/json parses escaped characters in the basic multilingual plane.